getzze/RobustModels.jl/README.md

 ### MQuantile-estimators

-Using an asymmetric variant of the `L1Estimator`, quantile regression is performed (although the `QuantileRegression` solver should be prefered because it gives an exact solution).
+Using an asymmetric variant of the `L1Estimator`, quantile regression is performed (although the `QuantileRegression` solver should be preferred because it gives an exact solution).
-Identically, with an M-estimator using an asymetric version of the loss function, a generalization of quantiles is obtained.
-For instance, using an asymetric `L2Loss` results in _Expectile Regression_.
+Identically, with an M-estimator using an asymmetric version of the loss function, a generalization of quantiles is obtained.
+For instance, using an asymmetric `L2Loss` results in _Expectile Regression_.

 ### Robust Ridge regression